Approved by vote of the CMB Faculty June 3, 2024

 ERHS 733Environmental Carcinogenesis3

-In addition, students specializing in Cancer Biology may satisfy the CM 792 seminar requirement by attending Clinical Oncology Seminar / Journal Club.
+In addition, students specializing in Cancer Biology may satisfy the CM792 seminar requirement by attending Clinical Oncology Seminar/Journal Club.

 It is the responsibility of each graduate student to know and meet all requirements of the Graduate School.
 These are listed in the Colorado State University Graduate and Professional Bulletin, Handbook on Graduate Study, and Guidelines for Graduate Advising and Committee Service.
 The latter two publications will be sent to students during the first term they are registered.